jakewalsh90/Terraform-Azure/README.md

 - terraform.tfvars
 - provider.tf

-These should be placed into a directory, and then terraform initialised and applied.
+These should be placed into a directory, and then Terraform initialised and applied.

 ## Projects in this Repository